 At UNLV, he has taught undergraduate and graduate courses for the colleges of Liberal Arts, Law, Honors, and Hospitality and been actively involved with Nevada Promise, McNair Scholars, and other student mentoring groups.
-He has also served on various institutional committees, including chairing the University Promotion and Tenure Committee.
+He has also served on various campus committees, including chairing the University Promotion and Tenure Committee.

 Gambling, gaming, and games; urban history; Las Vegas and Nevada history; cultural history; Western history; video games; casinos; higher education; faculty satisfaction and advancement

 For all Ombuds-related communications, including requests for a meeting, requests for a presentation, and questions about the scope of Ombuds services: firstname.lastname@example.org

 For all external (non-UNLV) communications and any internal communications related to Dr. Schwartz's teaching, scholarly, or service interests: email@example.com.